 The quantitative research is associated with the aspects of measurement, quantity, and extent.
-It follows the statistical, mathematical, and computational techniques in the form of numerical data such as percentages and statistics.
+It follows the statistical, mathematical, and computational techniques in numerical data such as percentages and statistics.
 The research is conducted on a large group of population.

 When you combine quantitative and qualitative methods of research, the resulting approach becomes mixed methods of research.

-After explaining the research method you have used, you should describe the methods of data collection you used.
+After explaining the research method you have used, you should describe the data collection methods you used.
 Mention the procedure and materials you used in your research.